marczz/mzlinux_pages/markup/ps_pdf_djvu.md

 original document or in the corresponding PostScript code.
 PdfMark is introduced in the
 [pdfmark primer](http://extras.springer.com/1998/978-3-642-72032-1/PDF/PRIMER.PDF)
-which is a chapter of the book _Web publishing with Acrobat/PDF_ by Thomas Merz is available in the springer extra materials.
+available in the springer extra materials, it is a chapter of the book _Web publishing with Acrobat/PDF_ by Thomas Merz.

 You can also refer to the tutorial
 [Enhancing the Text in Text Fields using Pdfmarks